ewdupler/advent-of-code-2022/Day1/README.md

 # Files

+My official entry is the Python version of the code.

 * [day_1.bash](day_1.bash) - Solution to Day 1 Problem in Bash
 * [day_1.pl](day_1.pl) - Solution to Day 1 Problem in Perl
 * [day_1.py](day_1.py) - Solution to Day 1 Problem in Python